bghira/SimpleTuner/OPTIONS.md

                         to be applied 25 percent of the time.
   --validation_guidance VALIDATION_GUIDANCE
                         CFG value for validation images.
+Default: 7.5 --validation_guidance_real VALIDATION_GUIDANCE_REAL
+                        For flux, for any >1.0 value the validation will use classifier free guidance instead of the distilled sampling.
+                        Default: 1.0
-Default: 7.5 --validation_guidance_rescale VALIDATION_GUIDANCE_RESCALE
+  --validation_guidance_rescale VALIDATION_GUIDANCE_RESCALE
                         CFG rescale value for validation images.
 Default: 0.0, max 1.0